Home / Services / Fresno, California

 Big construction in the Central Valley runs straight through the hottest part of the year.
 Whether it is guideway for the state's rail spine or gigawatts of new solar, the crews doing the work need cold water within reach every hour of every shift.
 A dedicated station trailer turns that requirement into something a site can count on.

-Hydrating the Big Fresno Fair and Central Valley Events
+Water Stations at the Big Fresno Fair and Central Valley Events

 The Big Fresno Fair is one of the largest annual gatherings in the Central Valley.
 Held every October at the Fresno County Fairgrounds, it draws more than 600,000 patrons over its run.
 October in Fresno still delivers real heat, with afternoons that can push well into the 90s and beyond, and that combination of huge crowds and warm weather makes drinking water a serious operational concern, not an afterthought.
 A crowd that size moving through midways, livestock barns, and concert grounds needs a lot of water, and it needs it fast.
+We have staged water stations on those grounds enough Octobers to know the pattern: the first warm Saturday is when demand spikes and layouts get tested.

 The challenge with a fair or festival is concentration.
 Tens of thousands of people arrive in the same few hours, spread across a large site, and all get thirsty at once.
 Relying only on concession sales creates long lines and a lot of plastic, and it leaves anyone who cannot afford another bottle without an easy option.
-A run of chilled bottle-fill water stations placed near entrances, main walkways, and high-traffic zones gives everyone a fast, free, sanitary way to stay hydrated and cuts down on heat-related incidents that medical tents would otherwise handle.
+A run of chilled bottle-fill water stations placed near entrances, main walkways, and high-traffic zones gives everyone a fast, free, sanitary way to get cold water and cuts down on heat-related incidents that medical tents would otherwise handle.

 Fresno's event calendar goes well beyond the fair.
 ClovisFest brings big crowds to Old Town Clovis.
 The Save Mart Center hosts concerts and games that fill the surrounding grounds.
 And the Two Cities Marathon runs the Fresno-Clovis Rail Trail in early November, putting thousands of runners on a long course where hydration is not just comfort, it is safety.
 Endurance events in particular live or die on water access, and organizers are judged on how well they keep participants and spectators supplied.